Can an Employer Force You to Take a Drug Test?

 Random alcohol or drug testing can negatively affect an employee suffering from an addiction.
 For example, if an employer disciplined an employee after testing positive.
 For this reason, the Ontario Human Rights Commission states that random drug and alcohol testing is generally discriminatory and can only be used in limited circumstances.

-In 2013, the Supreme Court of Canada considered this issue.
+In 2013, the Supreme Court of Canada considered this .
 The Court concluded that “in a workplace that is dangerous, employers are generally entitled to test individual employees who occupy safety sensitive positions.”
 Otherwise, the Supreme Court found that a random alcohol or drug test is generally not permitted.

 Lessons for Employees: